 Steps for Pressure Canner Method

 Remember that pressure canning is the only safe method of processing low–acid foods such as vegetables, meat, poultry and fish.
 Be sure to read your manufacturer’s instructions on the use of your pressure canner.
 Dial-gauge canners must be tested for accuracy every year before the canning season.
-Call your local Extension service office to make arrangements to have your dial-gauge canner tested.
+Call your local Extension service office to schedule an appointment to have your dial-gauge canner tested.

 - Place 2 to 3 inches of water in the canner.
 It should be hot, but not boiling, when canning raw-packed food; hot or gently boiling for hot-packed foods.
 Make sure you still have 2 to 3 inches of water when you are ready to load the canner.